jacksonrayhamilton/FitText.js/README.md

 # FitText.js, a jQuery plugin for inflating web type
 FitText makes font-sizes flexible.
-Use this plugin on your responsive design for ratio-based resizing of your headlines.
+Use this plugin on your responsive design for ratio-based resizing of text.

 ## How it works
 Here is a simple FitText setup: